-Ms. Judge comes to MHQP with more than 20 years of experience in health care.
+Ms. Judge comes to MHQP with more than 25 years of experience in health care.
 Prior to joining MHQP, Ms. Judge was responsible for coordinating quality reporting for the Clinical Quality Measurement department at Tufts Health Plan.
 She brings an expertise with industry standard quality measurement and quality reporting, such as HEDIS and CAHPS, as well as accreditation.
-Ms. Judge received a Master's degree in Public Health, with a focus on Health Services, from Boston University School of Public Health and a Bachelor of Arts in Psychology from the University of Massachusetts.
+Ms. Judge received a Master's degree in Public Health, with a concentration in Health Policy and Management, from Boston University School of Public Health and a Bachelor of Arts in Psychology from the University of Massachusetts at Amherst.

-Ms. Kasprzak brings over 8 years of experience producing data-driven results using surveys, claims, and other sources in health care analysis settings including the Massachusetts Division of Health Care Finance and Policy, Quincy Medical Center, the Massachusetts Department of Public Health, and Novartis Institutes for Biomedical Research.
-She received a Bachelor’s degree in Sociology from the University of Wisconsin-Madison and a Master’s in Public Health concentrating in Epidemiology and Biostatistics from Tufts University School of Medicine.
+Ms. Kasprzak brings over 10 years of experience producing data-driven results using surveys, claims, and other sources in health care analysis settings including the Massachusetts Division of Health Care Finance and Policy, Quincy Medical Center, the Massachusetts Department of Public Health, and Novartis Institutes for Biomedical Research.
+She earned a Bachelor’s degree in Sociology from the University of Wisconsin-Madison and a Master’s in Public Health concentrating in Epidemiology and Biostatistics from Tufts University School of Medicine.

-Ms. Lambiaso brings over 15 years of project management experience in the areas of public health and communications to her role with MHQP.
+Ms. Lambiaso brings over 20 years of project management experience in the areas of health and health care communications to her role with MHQP.
 Prior to MHQP, Ms. Lambiaso managed the development of health promotion materials and public health campaigns with the Massachusetts Health Promotion Clearinghouse, a project of Health Resources in Action, formerly The Medical Foundation.
 She has experience working with a broad range of stakeholders to bring success to collaborative projects, including engaging government organizations, private agencies, and community groups in the areas of public health and healthcare.
 Ms. Lambiaso holds a Master's degree in Social Work and a Master's degree in Public Health from Boston University.
 She received her Bachelor's degree in Communication and Psychology from the University of Buffalo.

 Jason Leistikow joined MHQP in 2008.
 As the Senior Information Systems Developer, he's responsible for creating and managing database systems and analytical software applications used for supporting MHQP operations.